Choreographic Swarms Tutorial

 • To run our custom remote controller, you must be inside our Docker.

-• When ready, record with: rosbag record /mobile_manip/joint_states -O creation.bag
+• When ready, record with: rosbag record -O /mnt/shared/creation.bag /mobile_manip/joint_states

-• Then import and launch Blender with: rosrun blender-animator bag2blender.py creation.bag.
+• Then import and launch Blender with: rosrun blender-animator bag2blender.py /mnt/shared/creation.bag.

 To get printed instructions: 1-page PDF summary.

-The original ROS repository, including all scripts for Blender usage are publically available: Blender animator on GitLab.
+The original ROS repository, including all scripts for Blender usage, is publically available: Blender animator on INIT GitLab.

 Choreographic swarm